 The amount of federal aid that you must repay is determined via the Federal Formula for Return of Title IV funds (Section 484B of the Higher Education Act).
 This law also specifies the order in which funds are to be returned to the financial aid programs from which they were awarded, starting with loan programs.

 You may be required to make a repayment when cash has been disbursed from financial aid funds, in excess of the amount of aid that you earned (based on the date of your total withdrawal or last date of participation) during the term.
-The amount of Title IV aid earned is determined by multiplying the total Title IV aid (other than FWS) for which you qualified by the percentage of time during the term that you were enrolled.
+The amount of Title IV aid earned is determined by multiplying the total Title IV aid (other than Federal Work Study) for which you qualified by the percentage of time during the term that you were enrolled.

 If less aid was disbursed than was earned, you may submit a request to receive a late disbursement for the difference.